Slaven Bilić: West Ham United

 In January 1996, Harry Redknapp, manager of Premier League club West Ham United, brought Bilić to the club for a fee of £1.3 million, setting the new club record for highest fee paid for an incoming player.
 Bilić made his debut on 12 February 1996 in a 0–1 away win against London rivals Tottenham Hotspur.
 The goal for West Ham came after Bilić's shot had been saved by Tottenham goalkeeper Ian Walker and the ball then diverted into Tottenham goal by another West Ham debutant, Dani.

 He played 13 games in the 1995–96 season and 41 in the 1996–97 season in which he scored three goals (two in the Premier League, against Liverpool and Sunderland, and one in the League Cup, against Barnet) and was voted runner-up, to Julian Dicks, for the Hammer of the Year award.

 In March 1997, Joe Royle brokered Bilić's £4.5 million move to Everton, with Bilić requesting to stay with West Ham until the end of the season and help club's efforts to avoid relegation.
 West Ham finished the season in 14th place, two points outside the relegation zone.

 Everton

-Bilić first played for Everon in August 1997, with full support of the new manager Howard Kendall.
-He initially brought some class to the Toffees' backline, but his season was marred by bookings that saw him miss several games due to suspensions.
+Bilić first played for Everton in August 1997, with full support from the new manager Howard Kendall.
+Bilić initially brought some class to Everton's backline, but his season was marred by bookings that saw him miss several games due to suspensions.

-After the 1998 World Cup, Bilić developed a nagging groin strain, and returned to Croatia for treatment.
+After the 1998 World Cup, Bilić developed issues with a persistent groin strain, and returned to Croatia for treatment.
 After missing the first quarter of the season, he was left wondering if he would get back into Everton's first eleven, now managed by Walter Smith.
 He did so and showed some good form, but never fully re-established himself due to injuries and suspensions.
 Subsequently, Everton released Bilić in July 1999.